kgjerde/corporaexplorer/README.md

 devtools::install_github("kgjerde/corporaexplorer")
 ```

-## Functions

-**corporaexplorer** contains three functions:

-1.  `prepare_data()` converts a data frame to a ‘corporaexplorerobject’.
-2.  `run_corpus_explorer()` runs the package’s core feature, a Shiny app
-    for fast and flexible exploration of a ‘corporaexplorerobject’.
-3.  `run_document_extractor()` runs a Shiny app for simple
-    retrieval/extraction of documents from a ‘corporaexplorerobject’ in
-    a reading-friendly format.

 ## Example corpora

-The package includes a tiny ‘corporaexplorerobject’:
+The package includes a tiny ‘corporaexplorerobject’ (see below):
 `corporaexplorer::test_data`, which consists of 10 tiny documents and
 can be used for testing the basic functionality of the package.